-But this outdoor living area also expanded our entertaining seating options.
-We’d requested these long benches be built along the sides of the porch.
+But this new outdoor living area also expanded our entertaining seating options.
+Long benches were built along the sides of the porch.
 Even more seating!

-RancherMan & I wanted a small table to go in the corner so we could enjoy eating supper outside from time to time.
+RancherMan & I wanted to add a small table to go in the corner so we could enjoy eating supper outside from time to time.
 We’d contemplated an iron bistro set but they were pricey.
 Plus they weren’t really the rustic look we were going for.

 Since we’re planning on planting huge galvanized tubs as part of the landscaping and also making a rainwater collection out of a galvanized tub, I wanted something to tie in with that look.

 And we bought a couple of lightweight folding stools too.
 The table top is removable so we can store these small folding stools right inside when they’re not in use.

-I’m experimenting with ways to disguise the fact that it’s just a trashcan.
+I’m experimenting with ways to disguise the fact that it’s just a metal trashcan.
 Maybe wrapping jute around the top?
 Maybe adding some sort of rustic embellishment to the side?

 Of Course A Porch Swing

-But with the narrow design of our current porch there was really no place for it.
+But with the narrow design of our cement porch at this Homestead home, there was really no place for it.
 So for quite a while it’s been tucked out in the storage shed.

 RancherMan & I like to end a long, hard day by grabbing a cool beverage and sitting on that porch swing to watch the sun fade into the horizon. (deep sigh)